pangloss/pure-conditioning/README.md

 [Pure Conditioning](https://github.com/pangloss/pure-conditioning) is a purely functional, fast, and cleanly decomplected condition / restart system in Clojure.
 It does not use exceptions and needs no global state at all.

+This project is still in the alpha stage and may introduce breaking changes.
+Once it gets through the first round of feedback and bug fixes I will bump it to 1.0.0 and try to keep it stable after that point.

 While global state is not required, it makes things more convenient so stateful variants of all pure functions that make use of a dynamicly bound var are available.

 ## Background